Do you know what your business spends on IT? It’s important you keep track of what you buy and when, so you can be sure you’re using your cash wisely.

 Much of your IT budget will be driven by your overall business strategy, so it is important the two are closely aligned.

 Having said that, always remember that your IT budget is a forecast, not a plan set in stone.
-Unexpected items are almost certain to crop up, so leave some wriggle room in case your business moves in an unplanned direction.
+Unexpected items are almost certain to crop up, so leave some wriggle room in case your business moves in an unplanned direction or you experience an unexpected failure of a key piece of equipment.

 Approach your budget methodically, aiming to build a comprehensive picture of your technology costs: